-Join us for a 4 week practical training program in hand-on sustainable engineering, systems design and cooperative living.
-We’ll be learning about designing, building and running of sustainable projects, while linking together ecological, social, economic and cultural aspects into a unified whole.
+Join us for a 4 week practical training program in hands-on sustainable engineering, systems design and cooperative living.
+We’ll be learning about the designing, building and running of sustainable projects, linking together ecological, social, economic and cultural aspects into a unified whole.
 We’ll develop skills through hands-on work in our environmental education center, organic gardens, and alternative/natural building projects.
-We live in the EcoCampus – beautiful hand crafted domes – in Kibbutz Lotan, a desert oasis.
+Students live in the EcoCampus, a prototype low-impact sustainable neighborhood featuring beautiful hand-crafted earth and straw bale domes on Kibbutz Lotan in Israel’s southern Arava, a desert oasis.
 At the end of the course participants receive an internationally recognized Permaculture Design Certification.

 Green Apprenticeship Course Dates: